 The Levenmouth rail link project will restore the railway line between Thornton Junction and Leven in Fife, Scotland.
 It will reconnect Leven to the mainline rail network to restore passenger services to the town.

 Network Rail is responsible for the design and construction of the Levenmouth rail link.
-The estimated construction and preparation costs of the project are approximately £70m ($85.07m).
+The estimated construction and preparation costs of the project will be approximately £116.6m ($142.6m).

-The main construction work of the project is expected to start in 2022 while the line is scheduled to be operational by 2024.
+The main construction work of the project started in March 2022 while the line is scheduled to be operational by March 2024.

 Levenmouth rail link project background